 To start water service, please fill out this pdf application and return to our office with a copy of your current photo identification and a $120 deposit.

-All costs are calculated and then billed on a bi-monthly basis.
+All costs are calculated and billed on a bi-monthly basis.

 The water rates are broken down into the cost of being connected to our system (base rate) and the units of water that are used.
 The base rate depends on the size of your meter.

-The usage is calculated based on the amount of units used times the rate per unit.
-Current rate per unit is $3.23
+Water usage is calculated based on the amount of units used times the rate per unit.
+One unit is equal to 100 cubic feet, or 748 gallons. the current rate per unit is graduated.
+Please see the chart below.

 Corbett Water District is proposing an increase to the water rates to be effective the start of the new fiscal year, 7/1/21.
 This will include an increase to the base rate of 37.04 % and an increase to the usage rate of 9.55 %.